ferenc-hechler/UrlMonitor/README.md

 T stands for SocketTimeoutException
 H stand for UnknownHostException
-X stands for "Network is unreachable: connect" error message ? stands for regex not matching
+X stands for "Network is unreachable: connect" error message 4 stands for Status 404
+R stands for "Connection reset" error message

+? stands for regex not matching
 ```